MicrosoftDocs/dynamics-365-fraud-protection/content/assessment-configure-existing.md

   - **Private** – only in the second assessment’s root environment (_default_)
   - **Shared** – accessible in all environments in the tenant
 - Delete the assessment.
+  - An assessment can only be deleted in the root environment it was created in, and it cannot be deleted if a velocity is referencing it, or the assessment is being shared.
   - Deleting an assessment will permanently remove the assessment and its transactional data from your environment and all its child environments.
-  - For more details on deleting an assessment in a multi-hierarchy environment, see [Manage environments](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/manage-psp-environments).
-  - An assessment cannot be deleted if a velocity is referencing it or if it is being shared.
+It will also drop all cases associated with that assessment across all environments (root and children).
+  - If an assessment and associated data like rules are deleted in the root environment, the velocities that reference this assessment in child environments will show an error in the [Velocities](https://learn.microsoft.com/en-us/dynamics365/fraud-protection/velocities) page.